 How long is the hike to Mount Crichton?

-I feel like that’s a fairly accurate number, but don’t be surprised if there’s a 1-2km difference which will be a result of taking different routes/lines on the ridgeline and descent.
+I feel like that’s a fairly accurate number, but don’t be surprised if there’s a difference as a result of taking different routes/lines on the ridgeline and descent.
 And you can add a bit of distance if you head to Lake Isobel (see photo below).

 lake isobel queenstown